 Be sure to check out our complete hip dysplasia primer to learn more about this painful and occasionally debilitating condition.

-Elbow and knee dysplasias are similar to hip dysplasia, except that they involve the joints of the legs, rather than the joint between the leg and the body.
-Like hip dysplasia, elbow and knee dysplasias cause pain and reduce mobility, and they are frequently treated (at least in part) by glucosamine supplements.
+Elbow and knee dysplasias are similar to hip dysplasia, except that they involve the joints of the legs, rather than the joint between the dog's leg and the body.
+Like hip dysplasia, elbow and knee dysplasias cause pain and reduce mobility, and they are frequently treated (at least in part) by canine glucosamine supplements.

 Dogs can suffer from several different diseases that affect the spine or the discs between the individual vertebrae.
 Cartilage is important for keeping the vertebrae moving smoothly, so glucosamine may help to prevent friction and inflammation.

-Dogs who have had hip-, elbow- or knee-replacement surgery or other invasive surgical procedures involving the joints may benefit from glucosamine supplements.
+Dogs who have had hip-, elbow- or knee-replacement surgery or other invasive surgical procedures involving the joints may benefit from dog glucosamine supplements.
 Supplemental glucosamine may help your dog’s body regenerate lost cartilage in these areas, which will help cushion, lubricate and protect the joint.

 Glucosamine has been examined in a number of different studies, including a variety of different patients, including humans, dogs, cats and horses.
 While there are definitely some studies that have failed to find convincing evidence that glucosamine works, several have established a clear link between the glucosamine (and other joint-supporting supplements) and improved mobility and reduced pain.